Bomb Jack

-Bomb Jack is a 1984 platform game developed and published by Tehkan for arcades.
+is a 1984 platform video game developed and published by Tehkan for arcades.
+It was released by Kitkorp in North America as its first arcade game.
 It was later ported to home systems and home computers.
 A commercial success, it was followed by several sequels: the console and computer game Mighty Bomb Jack, the arcade game Bomb Jack Twin, and Bomb Jack II, the last of which was licensed for home computers only.